Robert Cormier: Career

 Cormier began his professional writing career scripting radio commercials.
-He eventually became an award-winning journalist.
-Even though he became widely known, he never stopped writing for his local newspaper, the Fitchburg Sentinel.
+He quickly transitioned to newspaper journalism, working for the Worcester Telegram and Gazette and the Fitchburg Sentinel from 1946 to 1978, eventually becoming an award-winning journalist.
+Even though he became widely known, he never stopped writing for the Fitchburg Sentinel.

 Cormier became a full-time writer after the success of his first adult novel for teenagers, Now and at the Hour (1960); others followed, such as The Chocolate War and After the First Death.
 He was concerned with the problems facing young people in modern society, which was reflected in his novels.
 He soon established a reputation as a brilliant and uncompromising writer.
 His awards include the Margaret A. Edwards Award of the Young Adult Services Division of the American Library Association, a lifetime award that recognizes a particular body of work that provides young adults with a window through which they can view the world, and which will help them to grow and understand themselves and their role in society.
 Cormier won the annual award in 1991, citing The Chocolate War; I Am the Cheese; and After the First Death.

 The Chocolate War has been challenged in various libraries and schools for its language and its depictions of sexual activity, secret societies, and anarchic students.
 Between 1990 and 2000 it was the fourth most frequently challenged book in the US, according to the American Library Association.